 Reading books to children provides them with great opportunities for having both the volume and richness of words, says Joanne.
 She sources for one-of-a-kind Mandarin picture books for the centre’s curriculum.

 The books have to pass the school’s stringent criteria of having fascinating storylines, captivating illustrations, and good values or important life-skills.
-Her strong belief in using mandarin picture books as the central theme to learning Chinese stems from the positive response she has received from her students and her own daughter.
+Her strong belief in using mandarin picture books as the central theme of learning Chinese stems from the positive response she has received from her students and her own daughter.

 With her cheerful and bubbly personality, it’s easy to see why Joanne is able to connect and engage with almost every child.